izgzhen/hadrian-soh17-notes/proposal.md

 Old build system:

-- `rules/bindist.mk`: A rule to add file to binary dist list
+- `rules/bindist.mk`: A rule for adding file to binary distribution list
 - `mk/install.mk.in`: Sets up the installation directories
-- install: `ghc.mk:872`: figure out what kinds of files need to be installed, from where, and to where.
+- `ghc.mk:872`: figure out what kinds of files need to be installed, from where, and to where
-- binary-dist: `Makefile`, dispatches to `unix-binary-dist-prep` or `windows-...` (in `ghc.mk`)
+- `Makefile`: dispatches to `unix-binary-dist-prep` or `windows-...` (defined in `ghc.mk`)

 ### Cross Compilation

 #### Overview

-We want to support cross-compilation in Hadrian, that user can specify a different target and build a Stage1 compiler that compiles code for that target.
+It is important to support cross-compilation in Hadrian, such that user can specify a different target and build a Stage1 compiler that compiles code for that target.

-First, we need a compiler flag to turn on cross compilation.
-And we need to write some configs in the build settings (like `Settings.hs`).
+First, we need to add some command line arguments or user setting entries to turn on cross compilation and configure things like target platform etc.

-Second, we need to tweak here and there to make sure that cross compilation config will be considered and lead to some changes in output (like some changes in `CC` flags).
+Second, we need to tweak here and there to make sure that cross compilation configuration will be considered, like changing `CC` flags and instruct the C compiler to output the right object file.

 Finally, we need a way to test this -- using an emulator of different architecture would be good enough.

+Moritz Angermann is the person to ask on this issue.
+We also agreed that extending current out-of-tree build to the customizable multi-target build trees would be a nice thing to have.

 #### References